Walk Hard: The Dewey Cox Story (soundtrack): Production

 The cast and crew recorded 40 original songs; 33 are featured in the movie.
 Singer-songwriter Dan Bern and Mike Viola (of the Candy Butchers) wrote most of the film's songs, including "There's a Change A' Happenin'", "The Mulatto Song" and "Hole in My Pants".
 Marshall Crenshaw wrote the title tune and Van Dyke Parks penned one of the 1960-styled psychedelic jams, "Black Sheep".

 Singer Angela Correa provides the voice of Darlene Madison Cox (played in the film by actress Jenna Fischer), as she did in the feature film.

 A number of critics noted the unusually high quality of many of the individual songs on the soundtrack, how well they reflected the styles and times they were attempting to spoof, and how well they stood on their own as quality compositions.
 The soundtrack was nominated for both a Grammy and Golden Globe Award and was nominated and won the Sierra Award for Best Song in a Motion Picture from the Las Vegas Film Critics Society.

 Track listing

 All tracks performed by John C. Reilly, except where noted.
-All tracks produced by Michael Andrews and Jake Kasdan.
+All tracks produced by Michael Andrews and Jake Kasdan, and mixed by Bryan Cook and Dan Long.